Nongshim: Products

 Nongshim products include instant noodles, packaged snacks, and bottled water.
 There are more than 40 brands of ramyuns, produced by Nongshim, including South Korea's most popular ramyun brand, Shin Ramyun. in 2015 Nongshim introduced new noodle brands: Zha Wang and Mat Champong.
-Zha Wang is formed of a portmanteau of Jjajangmyun and wang, which means "King" (the company romanized 짜 as "Zha" on export product packaging, as opposed to the more standard romanization of "jja").
-Mat Champong on the other hand is a portmanteau of the Korean noun mat meaning "taste" and Champong, although export packaging for the product romanizes the name as merely "Champong" with no "mat".
+Zha Wang is formed of a portmanteau of jjajangmyun and wang, which means "King".
+Mat Champong on the other hand is a compound of the Korean noun mat meaning "taste" and champong, although export packaging for the product romanizes the name as merely "Champong" with no "mat".

 They also produce other varieties of snacks including Saeukkang the first commercialized snack in South Korea and Onion Rings, which are famous for their sliced-onion-ring shape.

-Since 2012, Nongshim has been producing its own bottled water called Baeksan Mountain Water, which is slowly filtered by Baekdu Mountain volcanic rock.
+Since 2012, Nongshim has been producing its own bottled water called Baeksan Water, which is slowly filtered by Baekdu Mountain volcanic rock.